-Vegan hot chocolate is a rich, decadent, dark chocolate beverage that’s best served hot with your favorite toppings like whipped coconut cream and cinnamon sticks.
+This vegan hot chocolate recipe delivers a rich, decadent, dark chocolate beverage.
+Serve it with your favorite toppings like whipped coconut cream and cinnamon sticks.
 Imagine you’re in a Paris cafe sipping dairy-free hot chocolate!

 Why This Recipe is a Winner